 Annekatrin - pictured here with Dawn Elizabeth Howells - is a thoroughly sincere and modest lady passionate about carrying forward her family’s inheritance for future generations.
 As a working mother and business director she is not only dedicated to nurturing the refined talents of her forty craftsmen strong workforce, but also keeping them together as a family united by the love of music.
-The company now produce some 110 grand and 150 upright pianos annually; the instruments are hand crafted and time honoured traditions are the hallmark.
+The company now produce just a few hundred pianos annually; the instruments are hand crafted and time honoured traditions are the hallmark.

 Each instrument consists of more than 12,000 parts combined into a masterpiece of precision.
 It takes thousands of steps, including secrets learned and passed down through generations, and many months to build a piano of such outstanding style and quality.